jmah/MyLilTimer/README.md

 The timer fires when the time on the system clock passes the fire date.
 This behavior is appropriate for an alarm that fires when the clock shows a particular time.

+## Use

+Simply add `MyLilTimer.h` and `MyLilTimer.m` to your project file.

+The most common way to set a timer is with the class convenience method:

+    +[MyLilTimer scheduledTimerWithBehavior:(MyLilTimerBehavior)behavior
+                               timeInterval:(NSTimeInterval)intervalSinceNow
+                                     target:(id)target
+                                   selector:(SEL)action
+                                   userInfo:(id)userInfo]

+The `TimerTest` iPhone / iPad app demonstrates the use of `MyLilTimer`, along with all three behaviors.

 ## NSTimer features not (yet) supported

 - Repeating timers